flyteorg/flyte/flytectl/docs/source/gen/flytectl_get_workflow.rst

 ::

   -h, --help             help for workflow
+      --latest            flag to indicate to fetch the latest version,  version flag will be ignored in this case --version string   version of the workflow to be fetched.

 Options inherited from parent commands
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~